owickstrom/fast-and-fearless-evolution-of-server-side-webapps/src/slides.md

 * Use the auto-reloading web server
     - Install `yesod-bin`, run `yesod devel`

+\notelist {
+  \item I recommend starting by using a template
+  \item (read list)
+}

 ## Routes Configuration

 ``` {.changelog include=src/listings/yesod-demo/config/routes snippet=routes}
 ```

+\notelist {
+  \item Routes are configured in a separate file
+  \item We define a root path ...
+}

 ## A Simple Handler

 ``` {.haskell include=src/listings/yesod-demo/src/Handler/Home.hs snippet=get-home-handler}
 ```

+\notelist {
+  \item The handler for a route is found by a naming convention
+  \item "HomeR GET" corresponds to the "getHomeR" definition }

 ## Hamlet Template

 ``` {.hamlet include=src/listings/yesod-demo/templates/homepage.hamlet}
 ```

+\notelist {
+  \item This is "homepage.hamlet"
+}

 ## Routing with Path Pieces

 ``` {.haskell include=src/listings/yesod-demo/src/Handler/Home.hs snippet=get-article-handler}
 ```

+\notelist {
+  \item Routes with "PathPieces" captured have handlers with arguments
+  \item The route for a particular article captured an "ArticleId" in the routes file
+  \item This handler therefore has an "ArticleId" argument }

 ## Article Hamlet Template